Yarrp'ing the Internet: Randomized High-Speed Active Topology Discovery: Results

 A deeper analysis of the most frequent missing hops between $S_1$ and $S_2$ reveals that the large majority (92.2\%) come from the first four hops within the local network of the vantage point.
 Specifically, 73\% of the missing hops are due to the router at TTL 3, 18\% are due to the router at TTL 1, and 1\% are due to the router at TTL 4.
 In contrast, the router at TTL 2 always responds, suggest that some of the local routers implement ICMP rate limiting while one does not.

-Figure~\ref{fig:ed} displays the results of the edit distance comparison between $S_1$ and $S_2$, ignoring differences attributable to the local network (TTL $\le 4$, as described above).
+Figure~\ref{fig:ed} displays the results of the edit distance comparison between $S_1$ and $S_2$, ignoring differences due to the vantage point's local network (TTL $\le 4$, as described above).
 The paths to approximately 91\% of the destinations are identical between $S_1$ and $S_2$, while approximately 6\% have a single hop difference.
 Less than 1\% of the destinations show a difference of $\ge 2$ hop edits.

-Separated by the edit operation, we see that $\sim$ 4\% of the 1 hop differences are due to missing hops, 1\% are hop deletions, and fewer than 1\% are substitutions.
+Separated by the edit operation, $\approx$4\% of the paths have 1 hop differences that are due to missing hops, 1\% are hop deletions, and fewer than 1\% are substitutions.

 To understand the potential of rapidly collected topology snapshots, we manually investigate and highlight a path exhibiting a significant change between snapshots.
-Figure~\ref{fig:samplepath} shows, for each of the three snapshots, the final four responsive hops toward the destination 188.32.230.138 (in AS 42610).
-In the intermediate snapshot, $S_2$, we see two hop substitutions where the next hop after AS 1273 (213.185.219.106, Cable and Wireless) changes to a different sequence of hops within AS 12389 (Rostelecom).
-By the time of the third snapshot, $S_3$, the path changes back to that seen in $S_1$.
+Figure~\ref{fig:samplepath} shows, for each of the three snapshots, entirely different paths toward the destination 131.221.200.245 (in AS 262316).
+In $S_1$, the trace leaves our vantage point's local network via AS3356 (Level 3), via AS10578 in $S_2$ (Internet 2 Northeast Gigapop), and AS174 (Cogent) in $S_3$.
+We manually confirm significant routing churn for the target's prefix (131.221.200.0/22) evident in BGP updates archived by Routeviews~\cite{routeviews}.
+During our snapshot collection, there were 176 BGP updates involving the target prefix, while there were no BGP updates for the same prefix in the prior 15-minute Routeviews BGP archive.

+Similarly, we find short-lived dynamics within the core of the network in our snapshots.
+Figure~\ref{fig:samplepath2} shows traces toward 129.232.142.175 (AS37153, in South Africa) traversing Level 3 (AS3356) and AS36351 before reaching AS37153 in $S_1$, then converging on a path via AS37179 rather than AS36351.
+Again, there are no BGP updates for 129.232.128.0/17 in the Routeviews archive 15 minutes prior, but 217 updates during, our probing.

 While the exact cause of this short-lived routing change is unknown, the key point is that it would not have been discovered by the existing topology mapping systems.
+We further find intra-AS dynamics between paths to the same destination in our snapshots.
+These differences cannot be validated against available BGP updates visible at Routeviews, but suggest that \yrp's data-plane inferences may be complementary to techniques that rely on the visibility of dynamics within the control-plane.
 We leave a comprehensive analysis of the extent and duration of these short-lived dynamics exposed by \yrp to future work.